hamid1103/Aimbot3/README.md

 # Aimbot 3
-Python code handling game mechanics, motors and light sensors on a raspberry pi
+Typescript code handling game mechanics, motors and light sensors on a raspberry pi